pthub/slate/source/index.md

 ```

-This endpoint creates an agreement based on a quote and a Customer
+This endpoint retrieves an agreement

 ### HTTP Request